amnhdv/Rad-Show/README.md

-# Rad-Sho: macOS System DNS Setter
+# Rad-Show: macOS System DNS Setter

 This is a Python script that can be used to change the DNS servers used by the macOS system.
 It supports a number of popular DNS providers, including Google, OpenDNS, and Cloudflare.
 It also enables Iranian users to choose DNS providers that circumvent bans on Iranian IP addresses.